KhronosGroup/KTX-Software/CONTRIBUTING.md

 1. Make sure you have a GitHub account.
 2. Fork the repository on GitHub.
 3. Make changes to your clone of the repository.
+4. Update or supplement the tests as necessary.
-4. Submit a pull request.
+5. Submit a pull request against the _incoming_ branch.

 ### $Date$ keyword expansion